 - Other unusual symptoms

 First, withhold all food and water for 2 to 4 hours.
 If there is no further vomiting, start your dog on small sips of water or crushed ice.
 In another 2 hours, offer a larger drink of water.
 If this stays down for 2 hours, it’s time to try feeding.

 Treatment of vomiting depends on diagnostic findings and severity of symptoms.
-Dogs that are bright, alert, and have normal physical findings can be treated on an outpatient basis with subcutaneous fluids and inject able medications.
-Those dogs presenting with fever, abdominal pain, or that have abnormal test results, may need hospitalization and further intervention.
+Dogs that are bright, alert, and have normal physical findings can be treated on an outpatient basis with subcutaneous fluids and injectable medications.
+Those dogs presenting with fever, abdominal pain, or abnormal test results may need hospitalization and further intervention.

 If your dog vomits three or more times in 24 hours or shows other signs of illness such as listlessness or diarrhea, contact your veterinarian or emergency clinic immediately.
 If you’re not sure what to do, contact your veterinarian or emergency clinic for advice.

 How to take care?

 Change your dog’s diet: If your dog has vomiting disease, then change your dog’s diet.
 A dog that has been vomiting should not be given too much food.
 It would help if you only gave half of your dog’s normal intake.
 If your dog is experiencing a severe vomiting case, keep away from chew toys, treats, or other human foods.
 It would help if you never fed your pet the fat trimmings from the meat you eat for dinner.
 A fatty diet might serve as the root cause for your dog’s chronic vomiting.